zietzm/zietzm/README.md

 ### Introduction 👋

 Hi there!
 I'm **Michael Zietz**.
-I'm a data scientist and genetics researcher, focused on developing new statistical and machine learnings methods with applications in healthcare and biomedicine. 🧬 I'm currently finishing my PhD in Biomedical Informatics at [Columbia University DBMI](https://www.dbmi.columbia.edu/), working with [Nick Tatonetti](https://tatonettilab.org/). 🌃 Before that, I studied Physics at [Penn](https://www.upenn.edu/), where did research on heterogeneous networks in the [Greene Lab](https://greenelab.com/). 🕸️ I'm interested in methods development, reproducible research, and accelerating the pace of scientific progress on complex diseases. 🏥
+I'm a data scientist and genetics researcher, focused on developing new statistical and machine learnings methods with applications in healthcare and biomedicine. 🧬 I'm currently a Research Data Scientist at [Cedars-Sinai Computational Biomedicine](https://www.cedars-sinai.edu/research-education/research/departments-institutes/computational-biomedicine.html).
+Previously, I did my PhD at [Columbia University DBMI](https://www.dbmi.columbia.edu/) and studied Physics at [Penn](https://www.upenn.edu/), where I did research on heterogeneous networks in the [Greene Lab](https://greenelab.com/). 🕸️ I'm interested in methods development, reproducible research, and accelerating the pace of scientific progress on complex diseases. 🏥

 ### 💡 Some projects